FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 IOS devices can also be mounted and managed from an application.
 For instructions, please see the end of the [Developer Guide][11]

+#### Mounting and managing Generic Linux VM devices over REST

+It is possible to mount any network device as a generic device.
+This allows invocation of any commands on the device using RPCs, which return the output back as freeform data and it is up to user/application to make sense of them.

+Please refer to the Postman collection available [here][1], folder *Linux mount*

+Once you import the collection into Postman, open the Linux mount folder.
+Open the body of the mount PUT call *edit the fields network-topology:node-id, cli-topology:host, cli-topology:port, cli-topology:username, cli-topology:password according to your specific device*:

+![linux mount][9]

 ## Supported devices

 Please see [here][12] for a structured list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.

 It is possible to check a current list of units and thus a current list of supported devices directly from OpenDaylight's REST interface.
 Please refer to Postman collection available [here][1], folder *registry* for the call which displays the actual list.

-More details regarding IOS and generic devices follow:

-### Generic device

-It is possible to mount any network device as a generic device.
-This allows invocation of any commands on the device using RPCs, which return the output back as freeform data and it is up to user/application to make sense of them.

 *For a hands-on tour of the CLI plugin from within your browser, please try our [playground][13]*